-Reprocurement of WSEA EBT Services

-- December 2001 To ensure EBT services continued without interruption, the Western States EBT Alliance (WSEA) states developed and published a second-tier Request for Proposal.
-The Territory of Guam, unable to attract a bidder due to its small caseload, joined the WSEA in this procurement. - May 2002 Citicorp Electronic Financial Services (CEFS) was announced as the successful second- tier vendor - Washington's first tier contract expired April 28, 2003.
-Washington exercised the two, one-year extension options under the initial contract - January 2004 CEFS sold to J. P. Morgan Electronic Financial Services (EFS) - April 2009 WSEA awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS
+EBT - Electronic Benefits Transfer Who Belongs to the In 1996, Washington joined the Western States Electronic Benefits Transfer Western States EBT Alliance (WSEA) comprised of six (6) states: Washington, Alaska, Arizona, Alliance (WSEA) Colorado, Hawaii, and Idaho to conduct a joint competitive procurement for EBT services.
+The Territory of Guam, Nevada, Wyoming, and Nebraska later joined the alliance.
+In July 2013, Nevada officially withdrew from the WSEA Coalition, leaving eight (8) states and the Territory of Guam to begin procurement for EBT-4 service in 2014.
+In August 2013, Utah officially joined the WSEA Coalition, increasing the number again to nine (9) states and the Territory of Guam.
+Utah will procure for the EBT-4 services in 2014 with the Coalition.
+In March 2014, Washington withdrew from WSEA.
+Reprocurement of In December 2001, the Western States EBT Alliance (WSEA) states developed WSEA EBT Services and published a second-tier Request for Proposal to ensure EBT services continued without interruption.
+The Territory of Guam, unable to attract a bidder due to its small caseload, joined the WSEA in this procurement.
+In May 2002, Citicorp Electronic Financial Services (CEFS) was announced as the successful second-tier vendor.
+On April 28, 2003, Washington's first tier contract expired.
+Washington exercised the two, one-year extension options under the initial contract.
+In January 2004, CEFS was sold to J. P. Morgan Electronic Financial Services In April 2009, WSEA awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS.